skubasek/eng-docs/README.md

 Run options:
 - ...

+Configuration
+* If there are config settings required, list them here.

 ## Validation / Debugging
  * Provide ways to validate app is working once it's started on local machine.
 This could be JMX, dashboard url, etc.

+### Logging
+ * List log file(s) and their purpose

 ## Resources
 - [JIRA link](http://jira.amp)